Skip to main content

 Model Type

-Models shown in Einstein Studio can be created from scratch, connected to externally built models, or global models provided for you.
+Models in AI Models can be created from scratch, connected to externally built models, created from an out-of-the box template, or global models provided for you.

 • Connected models bring in outputs from a model hosted somewhere else such as AWS SageMaker, Vertex AI, or Databricks.